 By Ken Jones

 Device detection is like oxygen for the mobile internet.
 It keeps your site and advertisements optimized and well analyzed.
 And, like oxygen, once you have it, you might forget it’s there.
 Unfortunately, that oxygen can get stale and unless you continue to take deep breaths, your performance will suffer.
+That’s why you should make sure you regularly update API and device data for you device detection solution.

 Healthy device detection requires you keep two elements of the solution up to date: